jazeem-azeez/ET_Tool/Doc/HowTo.md

 ## Starting the program

-console program should started by command prompt after configurations files are placed properly
+After putting proper configurations, the console program can be started via command prompt with following command

-:> dotnet Et_tool.dll
+## *dotnet Et_tool.dll

-Note: paths need to be changed to reflect your filesystem
+Note: paths might needed to be changed to reflect your filesystem

 ### [Demo link](https://drive.google.com/open?id=16bJO51BdY26YGFMkuJPOAd-QBCzTDode)